 Skillful Craftsman Education Technology Limited, or Skillful Craftsman, is not a Chinese operating company but a Cayman Islands holding company with operations primarily conducted by its subsidiaries and variable interest entity, or VIE, and VIE's subsidiary, which involves unique risks to investors.
 Neither Skillful Craftsman nor its subsidiaries own any equity interest or direct foreign investment in the VIE, Wuxi Kingway Technology Co., Ltd., or Wuxi Wangdao, and the VIE's subsidiary, Shenzhen Qianhai Jisen Information Technology Ltd. The VIE structure is used to provide investors with exposure to foreign investment in China-based companies where PRC law prohibits direct foreign investment in the operating companies in China.
 PRC laws and regulations restrict and impose conditions on foreign investment in internet-based businesses, including online education services.
 Accordingly, these businesses are operated by the VIE and the VIE's subsidiary in China.
-Skillful Craftsman does not own these operations but relies on contractual arrangements among its PRC subsidiary, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) exercise effective control over the VIE and the VIE's subsidiary in China.
-Stein and absorb substantially all of the losses of the VIE and the VIE's subsidiary; and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law, to consolidate the financial results of the VIE and VIE's subsidiary in its consolidated financial statements in accordance with U.S. GAAP.
+Skillful Craftsman does not own these operations but relies on contractual arrangements among its PRC subsidiary, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to receive substantially all of the economic benefits and absorb substantially all of the losses of the VIE and the VIE's subsidiary and have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Because of these contractual arrangements, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE and VIE's subsidiary in the consolidated financial statements in accordance with U.S. GAAP.
 Investors in our ordinary shares are purchasing equity interest in Skillful Craftsman, a Cayman Islands holding company, and may never hold equity interests in the Chinese operating companies.
-As used in this prospectus, "Skillful Craftsman" refers to Skillful Craftsman feducation Technology Limited, and "we," "us," "our company," or "our" refers to Skillful Craftsman Education Technology Limited and its subsidiaries, and, when descr
+As used in this prospectus, "Skillful Craftsman" refers to Skillful Craftsman Education Technology Limited, and "we," "us," "our company," or "our" refers to Skillful Craftsman Education Technology Limited and its wholly-owned subsidiaries, our Hong Kong subsidiary, Easy Skills Technology Limited and the WFOE, Skillful Craftsman Network Technology (Wuxi) Limited, or Craftsman Wuxi, and when describing our consolidated financial information and corporate structure, also includes the VIE and VIE's subsidiary.